Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

 There are only few works, where the \mbox{OSMIT} to the ordered magnetic state was addressed more accurately based on interacting electronic models~\cite{PhysRevB.81.220506, PhysRevB.84.020401, PhysRevB.85.035123, doi:10.1142/S0217984913300159}.
 In this set of works the authors performed dynamical mean-field theory (DMFT)~\cite{RevModPhys.68.13} or mean-field calculations for a two-orbital Hubbard model on a square lattice.
 Various ordered magnetic states were investigated either by introducing two sublattices or within the dynamical cluster approximation~\cite{RevModPhys.77.1027}.
 The authors argue that having distinct band dispersions for different orbitals is crucial for realising the \mbox{OSMIT} to the ordered magnetic state, and the proposed mechanism is not sensitive to the strength of the Hund's coupling $J$~\cite{PhysRevB.85.035123}.
-Interestingly, this conclusion seems to be in contradiction with the recent prediction of a non-orbital-selective N\'eel transition for a similar system in the case of a finite value of $J$~\cite{PhysRevLett.129.096404}.
-These facts illustrate that uncovering the mechanism of the \mbox{OSMIT} to the ordered magnetic state requires more efforts and calls for new ideas.
+Interestingly, this conclusion seems to be in contradiction with the absence of an OSNT found recently in a similar system in the case of a finite Hund’s coupling $J$~\cite{PhysRevLett.129.096404}.

-In this work, we first revisit the mechanism of the magnetic \mbox{OSMIT} proposed in Ref.~\onlinecite{PhysRevB.85.035123} on the basis of DMFT calculations.
-To this aim we employ an advanced many-body approach dubbed ``dual triply irreducible local expansion'' (\mbox{D-TRILEX})~\cite{PhysRevB.100.205115, PhysRevB.103.245123, 10.21468/SciPostPhys.13.2.036}, which extends the ``TRILEX'' approach of Refs.~\onlinecite{PhysRevB.92.115109, PhysRevB.93.235124} to the dual fermion~\cite{PhysRevB.77.033101, PhysRevB.79.045133, PhysRevLett.102.206401, BRENER2020168310} and boson~\cite{Rubtsov20121320, PhysRevB.90.235135, PhysRevB.93.045107, PhysRevB.94.205110, PhysRevLett.121.037204, PhysRevB.99.115124, PhysRevB.100.165128, PhysRevB.102.195109, PhysRevB.105.155151} variables.
-This multi-orbital method allows for a self-consistent consideration of non-local collective electronic fluctuations beyond DMFT~\cite{PhysRevLett.129.096404, 10.21468/SciPostPhys.13.2.036, PhysRevLett.127.207205, PhysRevResearch.5.L022016} via a diagrammatic expansion~\footnote{ For a review on diagrammatic extensions of DMFT see Refs.~\cite{RevModPhys.90.025003, Lyakhova_review}.}, and is not restricted to a particular type of ordering~\cite{stepanov2021coexisting, Vandelli}.
-Remarkably, our calculations do not reveal the \mbox{OSMIT} for a set of model parameters, for which the orbital-selective metal-insulator phase was found in Ref.~\onlinecite{PhysRevB.85.035123}.
-Instead, we observe a conventional (non-orbital-selective) N\'eel transition in line with the results of Ref.~\onlinecite{PhysRevLett.129.096404}, which are also obtained using the \mbox{D-TRILEX} approach.